-Cathedral of Saint Domnius ♥ is relatively small, occupying former mausoleum.
-It is very well ornamented for such space, with variety of materials and techniques.
+The Cathedral of Saint Domnius ♥ is relatively small, occupying a former mausoleum.
+It is very well ornamented for such a space, using a variety of materials and techniques.

 Beyond the eastern Iron Gate ♥ that connects the palace area with the rest of the historic center, lie a couple of atmospheric wide spaces, Public Square ♥♥ and Fruit Square ♥♥ (the latter is not a marketplace as its colloquial name would suggest; at least we did not see a market here on any of our days in town).

 The seaside promenade, Riva ♥♥, is bouncing, especially at night, with restaurants, bars, artisan shops, street performances, and many people just strolling around.
-Most shops are open until 10pm but some street stalls remain open while there is demand.
+Most shops are open until 10 pm and some street vendor stalls remain open as long as there is demand.
 At the western edge of Riva, the fountain that changes patterns and colors every few seconds (albeit, without music) is a hit with the kids.
-If you walk along the water edge westward just beyond the fountain, you will come upon in the evenings a group of pensioners who sing in Croatian with a simple guitar accompaniment.
-Apparently, they do it nightly and not to earn money.
+If you walk along the water’s edge westward just beyond the fountain, you will in the evenings come upon a group of pensioners who sing in Croatian with a simple guitar accompaniment.
+Apparently, they do it nightly and not in order to earn money.

-Split, in general, is full of street performers at different corners who are attempting to earn some money.
-It is quite nice to walk around in the evening, and look and listen.
-At Peristyle, in the cafe that opens up on the square, a guitarist plays a large repertoire of rock and ballad classics.
+Split, in general, is full of street performers at different corners.
+It is quite nice to walk around in the evening and look and listen.
+At Peristyle, in the café that opens up on the square, a guitarist plays a large repertoire of rock and ballad classics.

-Although we based ourselves nearly a week in Split, museums were not a real part of our plans.
-The possible targets for museum-goers include Gallery of Fine Arts, Mestrovič Gallery (the exposition of works of the famous local sculptor, author of the Gregory of Nin piece, which is located some distance outside of city center), and the potentially curious Froggyland (my kids somewhat unexpectedly objected to the idea of seeing a taxidermy exhibition).
-The synagogue is opened on a very limited schedule, so we could only stop by its gates.
+The possible targets for museum-goers in Split include the Gallery of Fine Arts, Mestrovič Gallery (the exposition of works of the famous local sculptor – he is the author of the Gregory of Nin piece – which is located some distance outside of the city center), and the potentially curious Froggyland.
+The synagogue is opened on a very limited schedule.
 For those with a car, Klis Fortress, about 20 minutes out of the city, could also offer something to see and do.

-Main city beach of Bačvice ♥ is surprisingly not too bad.
-It is quite busy but we actually expected worse on Saturday afternoon.
-Its main advantage is in being just about 15 minutes of walk from the city center, it is wide and it sports shallow sand floor.
-Many amenities, such as lockers, showers, lounge chairs and umbrellas (for a fee, of course), changing stalls, a bar.
+The main city beach of Bačvice ♥ is surprisingly not too bad – on a Saturday afternoon in mid-summer, worse crowds could have been expected than the ones we had encountered.
+Its main advantage is in being just about 15 minutes of walk from the city center; it is wide and it sports a shallow sandy floor.
+Many amenities, such as lockers, showers, lounge chairs and umbrellas (for a fee, of course), changing stalls, and a bar.

-Ovčice is the neighbor to Bačvice moving away from the city center, but it is not sandy: small pebbles on the shore and large rocks on the sea floor, not the most comfortable without water shoes.
-The beach is also narrow, so it may look pretty busy, but is in fact far from packed.
-No bar, but all other amenities, including lounge chairs and umbrellas for hire.
+Ovčice is the neighbor to Bačvice moving away from the city center.
+No longer sandy – there are small pebbles on the shore and large rocks on the sea floor, which is not the most comfortable without water shoes.
+The beach is also quite narrow, although far from packed.
+There is no bar, but all other amenities, including lounge chairs and umbrellas for hire, are available.

-Bene beach is located quite some distance from town on the Split peninsula, and it turns out that you cannot drive close enough without a permit; you have to either walk or take a bus.
+Bene – frequently recommended as the top beach in town – is located quite some distance from town on the Split peninsula, and it turns out that you cannot drive close enough without a permit; you have to either walk or take a bus.

-Kašjuni ♥♥♥, in a different part of peninsula, can be driven to, and it turned out to be our favorite Split beach.
-It is rocky and narrow (although quite long all around a small bay), and the floor drops off pretty quickly, but there are possible amenities, parking, quieter vibe, and gorgeous water.
+Kašjuni ♥♥♥ is in a different part of the peninsula and accessible by car.
+A rocky and narrow crescent around a small bay, its floor drops off pretty quickly.
+The water is gorgeous, and there are all possible amenities and a quieter vibe.
 Lounge chairs can be hired at the seaside club (rather expensive) or further down the beach.
 The parking area gets somewhat congested at the end of the day (when locals join the tourists after work).

-We normally rent on AirBnB for longer stays, and our apartment in Split ♥♥♥ (link) was among the best we ever rented.
-Its only downside is that it is on the top (4th) floor of a building without elevator.
-Only about five minutes from either the Gold or the Silver gates of the Diocletian Palace.
-There is a supermarket literally around the corner, and restaurants and shops close by.
-The apartment is nicely appointed and furnished, with 3 large bedrooms, 2 full bathrooms, 2 balconies in the front and back of the building, large fully equipped kitchen/dining room, washing machine, USB ports in all bedrooms.
-Free parking is available five minutes away – the host will guide you there (street parking is not free midweek).
+In the “memorable stays” category, the Allura Split apartment (link) is about five minutes from either the Gold or the Silver gates of the Diocletian Palace.
+Its only downside is that it is on the top (4th) floor of a building without an elevator.
+The apartment is nicely appointed and furnished, with 3 large bedrooms, 2 full bathrooms, 2 balconies in the front and back of the building, a large fully equipped kitchen/dining room, a washing machine, and USB ports in all bedrooms.
+Free parking is available five minutes away – the host will guide you there (street parking is not free in midweek).